RISys-Lab/SAFIRE/README.md

 ## 📢 News

 - [12 Dec 2025] Refactored code for SAFIRE MLLM evaluation.
-- [27 Oct 2025] SAFIRE: Safety-Critical Benchmark for Fine-grained Fire and Smoke Understanding in Multimodal LLMs is submitted to ACL ARR 2025 October Submission.
+- [27 Oct 2025] SAFIRE: A Safety-Critical Benchmark for Fire and Smoke Scene Reasoning in Multimodal LLMs is submitted to ACL ARR 2025 October Submission.

 ## 🔥 Overview